-The risk assessment must identify all the hazards, who is at risk and those especially at risk (those who may suffer allergies), taking into account control measures have been evaluated, and the remaining risk is low.
+The risk assessment must identify all the hazards, who is at risk and those especially at risk (those who may suffer allergies), considering control measures have been evaluated, and the remaining risk is low.

-Further information on risk assessments in general can be found on the Health and Safety Executive website5.
+Further information on risk assessments in general can be found on the Health and Safety Executive website.